Azure/azure-webpubsub/tools/vscode-azurewebpubsub/README.md

    ![View Tunnel Handler](./resources/readme/viewTunnelEventHandler.png)

-3. A new terminal will be created and the command to run Local Tunnel Tool on your chosen hub setting will be executed automatically.
+3. A new terminal will be created and the command to run Local Tunnel Tool on your chosen hub setting will be executed automatically
    ![View Tunnel Terminal](./resources/readme/viewTunnelTerminal.png)

-4. Click **Open Local Tunnel Portal** to see mroe detail.
+4. Click **Open Local Tunnel Portal** to see detail in web browser

    ![Local Tunnel Portal](./resources/readme/openTunnelPortal.png)